Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 What are you going to do next?

-It's been 20 years since Minority Report hit theaters and brought the notion of pre-crime to movie-going audiences around the world.
+It's been 21 years since Minority Report, which is now streaming on Peacock, hit theaters and brought the notion of pre-crime to movie-going audiences around the world.
 Based on Philip K. Dick's novella The Minority Report, the story centers on three clairvoyant humans known as precogs, capable of predicting violent crime before it happens.
-John Anderton (Tom Cruise), the pre-crime chief who is tasked with stopped the would-be crimes the precogs predict, is himself accused of a murder he hasn't committed... yet.
+John Anderton (Tom Cruise), the pre-crime chief who is tasked with stopping the would-be crimes the precogs predict, is himself accused of a murder he hasn't committed ... yet.

 As Anderton evades the law, including his own coworkers, in an attempt to clear his name, audiences are asked to consider the morale calculus of convicting people in advance of crimes, even if it means saving lives.
 So far at least, it's not a question we've actually had to consider.
 The laws as they are written today require you to have committed a crime or be in the process of committing a crime in order to be held liable — at least that's how things are supposed to work — but might we someday reach a point where our ability to predict human behavior stops crimes before they happen?